megamind4089/STeMCell/index.markdown

 ---

 # STeMCell
+CERN Open Hardware Licence Version 2 - Strongly Reciprocal {: .label}

-STeMCell is an open source [Pro Micro](https://www.sparkfun.com/products/12640) / [Elite C](https://deskthority.net/wiki/Elite-C) replacement using STM32F4 chips, tailored specifically for mechanical keyboards.
+STeMCell is an open source [Pro Micro](https://www.sparkfun.com/products/12640) / [Elite C](https://deskthority.net/wiki/Elite-C) replacement using STM32F4 chips, tailored for mechanical keyboards.

-A lot of ergonomic mechanical keyboards designed during the past years, have been created with promicro as the controller.
-The never ending features of the keyboard firmware demands more power and memory than ATmega32U4 can provide.
-STeMCell attempts to bridge the gap by providing same pinout as that of Pro Micro and using STM32F4 chips with memory.
+Most split ergonomic mechanical keyboards designed on recent days, uses Pro Micro as the controller.
+But the never ending features of keyboard firmware, demands more power and memory than Pro Micro can provide.
+STeMCell attempts to bridge the gap, by using STM32F4 chip with memory and hacing same pinout as that of Pro Micro.

 STeMCell cannot be considered as a full replacement for Pro Micro, since the later can run in 5V mode also.

-Current tested revision is v1.0.0

 ## Features: